GeordieP/result/README.md

 *NOTE:* Assume a Result instance `res` is in current scope for the following examples.

-Check result is Ok, and use contained value
+Check result is Ok, and use contained value:

 ```js
 if (res.isOk()) {